 Our study has limitations due to the specifics of the sample, i.e., Ukrainians who participated in different year-long expeditions to the Antarctic Akademik Vernadsky station between 1996 and 2021, with little female representation.
 Also, participants took part in different number of expeditions (from one to eight), and there was a different period of time since returning from their last expeditions (from 7-8 months to 24 years).
 Another limitation can be considered the specificity and diagnostic capabilities of the used instruments to measure participants' salutogenic outcomes and personality characteristics.
-Despite their limitations, the present findings expand both understanding of salutogenic outcomes in expeditioners and how and to what degree personality characteristics can determine expeditioners' post-expedition growth.
+Despite its limitations, the present findings expand both understanding of salutogenic outcomes in expeditioners' post-expedition growth.